1012537710/1012537710.github.io/_pages/about.md

 Besides, I also serve as a reviewer in some excellent conferences and journals, including ICLR 2026, AAAI 2026, ACM MM 2024, IEEE T-ASE, etc. If you are interested in my research or have any questions, you can contact me via email: [hanfujun@cuhk.edu.cn](hanfujun@cuhk.edu.cn).

-## Advisor:

-Postdoctoral Advisor: [David Zhang](https://scholar.google.com/citations?user=IOagLnEAAAAJ&hl=en), The Chinese University of Hong Kong, Shenzhen.
-Currently, he is a **Distinguished Presidential Chair Professor** in The Chinese University of Hong Kong, Shenzhen, **Distinguished Speaker** of the IEEE Computer Society, and **Fellows of both Royal Societ of Canada and Canadian Academy of Engineering**, as well as **IEEE Life Fellow** and **IAPR**/**AAIA Fellow**.

-Ph.D Advisor: [Shukai Duan](https://scholar.google.com/citations?user=c_zpF_kAAAAJ&hl=zh-CN), Southwest University.
-Currently, he is **National High-Level Talent Special Support Programs (10,000 Talents Program) Leading Talents** and the Dean and Professor of the College of Artificial Intelligence, Southwest University, Chongqing, China.
-He is also the Director of National Local Joint Engineering Laboratory of Intelligent Transmission and Control Technology, the Director of the Key Laboratory of Brain-Like Computing and Intelligent Control in Chongqing, and the Deputy Director of Artificial Intelligence and Robotics Education Special Committee of China Automation Society.

 ## Publication List:

 ## 2025 Year